WeblateOrg/weblate/docs/admin/projects.rst

 ++++++++++++++

 Name of the committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.

-Default value can be changed in :setting:`DEFAULT_COMMITER_NAME`.
+Default value can be changed by :setting:`DEFAULT_COMMITER_NAME`.

 .. _component-committer_email: